Samuel-2626/django-search/article.md

   def get_queryset(self):
     query = self.request.GET.get('q')
-    return QuoteTaking.objects.filter(name__search=query)
+    return QuoteTaking.objects.filter(quote__search=query)
 ```

-From the example above, we are only searching the name field in our database, we could as well search for the quote field.
+From the example above, we are only searching the quote field in our database, we could as well search using the name field.

 #### To filter on a combination of fields